-Founded on the campus of the University of Arizona in 1967, today the UA College of Medicine ranks among the top medical schools in the nation for research and primary care.
-From an initial class of just 32 students, the UA College of Medicine today has graduated more than 3,400 physicians.
-College of Medicine students, faculty, staff, and alumni today continue more than 45 years of service in advancing medical care and knowledge in Arizona — and around the world.
+The University of Arizona College of Medicine – Tucson delivers cutting-edge programs in medical education, highly innovative and collaborative research opportunities, as well as advanced patient care in an environment where inclusive excellence and diversity create a foundation for community responsive action.
+Founded on the campus of the University of Arizona in 1967 as the state’s first MD degree granting college and a resource for the people of Arizona, today the UArizona College of Medicine ranks among the top medical schools in the nation for research, teaching and primary care.
+From an initial class of just 32 students, the UArizona College of Medicine today has graduated more than 4,000 physicians.
+College of Medicine students, faculty, staff, and alumni today continue more than 50 years of service in advancing medical care, biomedical research and knowledge in Arizona — and around the world.

 We respectfully acknowledge the University of Arizona is on the land and territories of Indigenous peoples.
 Today, Arizona is home to 22 federally recognized tribes, with Tucson being home to the O’odham and the Yaqui.
 Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.

 Advancing health and wellness of our community and beyond, while embracing diversity, in the pursuit of excellence through innovation in our tripartite mission: education, research and patient care.

 The 2022 College of Medicine – Tucson Annual Report provides a retrospective of the College’s primary mission areas and the achievements of its various programs, faculty, staff, and trainees in fiscal year 2022.